 The alliance has worked with distributers in the Northwest to invest in opening regional, hands-on training centers to focus on the DHP installation process.

-The first high efficiency HRV product line to North America was launched, and flagship VHE DOAS pilot projects in the Northwest were brought to market.
+The first high efficiency heat recovery ventilator product line to North America was launched, and flagship VHE DOAS pilot projects in the Northwest were brought to market.

 DOAS was incorporated in WA code for targeted building types which will lay the groundwork for VHE DOAS in later cycles.